Using the XP-Pen Tablet in Your Classroom

 • Start the slideshow, and right-click on the screen to open the context menu.

 • Choose Pointer Options > Pen to begin writing or highlighting on your slides.
-Uploaded Image (Thumbnail)
+Screenshot of PowerPoints cursor option menu.

 • Edit Slides Directly:

 • In Edit Mode, use the XP-Pen to draw diagrams, add text boxes, or create shapes by clicking the Draw tab and selecting a drawing tool.
-Uploaded Image (Thumbnail)
+Screenshot of the Draw tab in PowerPoint.

 3. Zoom